psychoanalyst author editor

-In 1987, Free Association Books published my first authored book.
-It is no coincidence that it was an attempt to organise much of the thinking and ideas that had gone into papers of mine up to this point.
-This publication led to my own sense of greater confidence in having understood organisations a little better, and in a serviceable way; so, despite developing my own psychoanalytic practice with individuals in this period, and teaching psychotherapy both in the NHS and in private psychotherapy organisations, for a while I produced a number of consolidating paper.
+In 1987, Free Association Books published my first authored book, What Happens in Groups – see Section 1.1a.
+It is no surprise that it was an attempt to organise much of the thinking and ideas that had gone into papers of mine up to this point.
+This publication led to my own sense of greater confidence in having understood organisations a little better, and in a serviceable way.
+So, despite developing my own psychoanalytic practice with individuals in this period, and teaching psychotherapy both in the NHS and in private psychotherapy organisations, for a while I produced a number of consolidating paper.

 1987 Social dynamics and individual symptoms.

-This is the first of three paper (the others in 1988, 1989) addressing sequential projections flowing through a number of social inter-relations.
-In this case, it was possible to observe a disturbance in someone with a long-standing psychosis, that led in unconscious ways to a disturbance in nursing staff, brought eventually to a supervision session,and manifesting itself in a discomfort in the supervisor.
+This is the first of three paper (the others in 1988, 1989) addressing sequential projections flowing through a number of social inter-relations, that is, the emotional flow through a group network.
+In this case, it was possible to observe a disturbance in someone with a long-standing psychosis, that led in unconscious ways to a disturbance in nursing staff, brought eventually to a supervision session, and manifesting itself in a discomfort in the supervisor.

 1989 Social possession of identity.